Older Windows browser compatibility notes, kept only for older-version troubleshooting or when support asks you to check the extension path

 This screenshot shows the installed popup UI.
 Start by checking whether compatibility mode is enabled, whether the language matches your preference, whether the Ctrl scope is still on the default value, and whether the text-field option remains off.

-If you want to disable or remove it
+If you want to disable or remove the extension

 - Turn off compatibility mode in the popup first